-Ever since the colonial period, the African continent as emerged as a bedrock of cultures and commercial activities.
-It’s a next generation hub for technology, business innovation and urban regeneration.
+Ever since the colonial period, the African continent has emerged as a bedrock of cultures and commercial activities.
+It’s a next-generation hub for technology, business innovation, and urban regeneration.
 Africa has flourished in examining all the laws of indices and now boasts of a population of over 1 billion people.
 Research and statistics predict that it will be home to 40% of the planet’s kids by 2050.

 We can say with no doubts that it’s a ripple effect of the crazy creative scene sprawling across the continent, even when municipal governments fail at providing basic human amenities and infrastructure that foster more interactions.

 Africa is also leveraging on its distinct nature from wildlife parks in South Africa, the safaris in Kenya, pyramids in Egypt and the deserts of the north.

 If you aren’t walking out a masterclass on Co-Creation Hub’s sixth floor in Lagos, then you might be in Johannesburg for the Capsule Fest, the luxury skyscrapers filtered around Angola or Chalewote in Accra.

 This a quick rundown of our list on Africa’s most commercial cities in no particular order:

 The capital of Tunisia is known for its good healthcare services and a high number of graduate enrollment.
 Thanks to two main rivers and a flatter rain, there is an active sector for specialized agriculture particularly Wine and Olive oil.
 The city is a growing financial base and is the top placement on the continent for human capital.